Jeddah Tower: Architect selected

 In March 2010, Adrian Smith of Adrian Smith + Gordon Gill Architecture (AS + GG) was selected as the preliminary architect (though they deny involvement in the earlier, mile-high designs).
-Later, when the proposal was more serious, they won a design competition between eight leading architectural firms including Kohn Pedersen Fox, Pickard Chilton, Pelli Clarke Pelli, and Foster + Partners, as well as the firm Smith formerly worked for Skidmore, Owings and Merrill, which was the final competitor in the competition before AS + GG was chosen.
+Later, when the proposal was more serious, they won a design competition between eight leading architectural firms, including Kohn Pedersen Fox, Pickard Chilton, Pelli Clarke Pelli, and Foster + Partners, as well as the firm Smith formerly worked for, Skidmore, Owings and Merrill, which was the final competitor in the competition before AS + GG was chosen.
 In addition to Burj Khalifa, Adrian Smith has designed several other recent towers; the Zifeng Tower in Nanjing, China, the Trump International Hotel & Tower in Chicago, and the Jin Mao Tower in Shanghai, as well as the Pearl River Tower in Guangzhou, China.
-The four buildings are all among the top eleven tallest in the world.
+The four buildings are all among the forty tallest in the world.
 Furthermore, the Pearl River Tower is a unique tower that was originally designed to use zero net energy by drawing all its needed power from wind, sunlight, and geothermal mass, though this design goal was not fully achieved.

 In October 2010, the owners (Kingdom Holding Company) signed a development agreement with Emaar Properties PJSC.
 The final height of the building was questionable, but it was still listed to be over 1 kilometre.
 Kingdom Holding said construction was progressing.

 Designs for the foundation were in place by early August 2011 and the contract for the piling was tendered.
 On 16 August 2011, Langan International officially announced their involvement and that the foundation and piling had to be uniquely designed to overcome subsurface issues such as soft bedrock and porous coral rock, which normally could not support a skyscraper without settling.
 The foundation is similar to that of the Burj Khalifa, but larger; it is expected to average around 4.5 m deep with a concrete pad of area around 7500 m2.
 The concrete must have low permeability to keep out corrosive salt water from the Red Sea.
 Its depth and size are also considered to be an indicator of what the tower's final height will be.
 The piles will be up to 200 m deep and the pad over 90 m across, yet the building, which will weigh over 900000 t, is expected to settle.
-The idea is that it settles evenly enough so that the building doesn't tip or put undue stress on the superstructure.
+The idea is that it settles evenly enough so that the building does not tip or put undue stress on the superstructure.
 Computer modelling programmes performed tests at the site to confirm that the foundation design would work.
-A later design for the foundation, to be constructed by Bauer in 2013, calls for 270 bored piles up to 110 m deep which have to be installed into the difficult ground conditions.
+A later design for the foundation, to be constructed by Bauer in 2013, calls for 270 bored piles up to 110 m deep, which have to be installed into the difficult ground conditions.
 Some materials needed for the structure are 500000 m3 of concrete and 80000 t of steel.